-FLOOR AREA, HABITABLE - Heated areas used daily for living, eating, cooking or sleeping, including bathrooms and bedroom closets; closets.
+FLOOR AREA, HABITABLE - Heated areas used daily for living, eating, cooking or sleeping, including bathrooms and bedroom elosets; closets.
 Habitable floor area does not include but excluding garages, circulation areas outside of individual units (stairways, hallways, corridors), and storage areas, areas (including but not limited to attics, unfinished basements, and utility rooms).
-For the purposes of this chapter, ''habitable floor area of a given building unless evidence sufficient to rebut that presumption in the form of complete floor plans drawn to a standard scale is submitted to the Durham Code Enforcement Officer.
+For the purposes of this chapter, "habitable floor area" Habitable floor area is deemed to be seventy (70) 70 percent of the gross floor area of a given building unless evidence sufficient to rebut that presumption in the form of complete floor plans drawn to a standard scale is submitted to the Durham Code Enforcement Officer.
 This presumption shall does not apply in any instance where the owner or occupant(s) of the building allow allows inspection and measurement of such interior floor areas by the Code Enforcement Officer.
 It is recognized that under this definition it is possible for the "habitable floor area" to exceed 70 percent of the gross floor area.